instedd/ncd_twilio_simulator/README.md

 If none of these rules apply, the message is ignored.

+For creating questionnaire steps tese rules should be in the SMS message, make usre the responses are configure accordingly

 The following environment variables controls other aspects of the behavior:

 | Variable | Default | Description |